Aeris451/enhanced-nbeats-midterm/README.md

  N-BEATS* achieves the lowest MAPE and RMSE, while also exhibiting the lowest dispersion in forecast errors.

+ This repository provides an implementation of the NBEATS* algorithm introduced in [https://arxiv.org/pdf/2412.02722].

 ## Electricity Price Forecasting Results